srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fixed graphics glitch when reflection intersects upper edge of screen (#317)
 - Fixed resetting extro ease and duration when specifying extro animation
+- Fixed opacity of glow is too high

 ### 🧽 Cleanup & refactoring